-Texas State Parks, TPWD Facilities Limit Operations
+Texas State Parks, TPWD facilities limit operations

-AUSTIN — After careful evaluation of the ongoing public health situation, Texas State Parks will be limiting park programming and closing public access to park headquarters, visitor centers and park stores starting at noon today.
+Texas State Parks began limiting park programming and closing public access to park headquarters, visitor centers and park stores on Thursday.

-“Our main priority has always been the health and wellbeing of our visitors and staff, and in order to maintain this standard to the best of our abilities TPWD facilities will be modifying operations as a precautionary step towards protecting public health,” said Carter Smith, Executive Director of the Texas Parks and Wildlife Department.
-“While we have worked hard to provide access to state parks through much of Spring Break, we have now reached a point where changes are imperative for safety reasons.
-I am grateful to our State Parks team and volunteers for their valiant work during this exceedingly difficult time and thank our visitors for their patience and understanding as we continue to evaluate additional measures to ensure the safety of everyone in the parks.”

 As part of these operational changes, parks will be suspending all cash transactions where feasible.
 Visitors are encouraged to utilize the self-pay stations, the online reservation system and credit card transactions at this time.
 Other reduced services include the suspension of equipment rentals and interpretive programs.